Skip to main content

 Expectations

-We have worked hard to make this the most effective and convenient educational experience possible.
-How much and how well you learn is dependent on your attitude, diligence, and willingness to ask for clarifications or help when you need them.
-We are here to help you succeed.
-Please keep up with the class schedule and take advantage of opportunities to communicate with us and with your fellow students.
-You can expect to spend an average of 8 - 10 hours per week on class work.
+I have worked hard to make this the most effective and convenient educational experience possible.
+How much and how well you learn is ultimately up to you.
+You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to communicate with me as well as with your fellow students.

 Major Assignments